MuriloRyan/SimpleRsa-Beta/readme.md

 but if you want to use this implementation, see the tutorial:

-* go to packages list, choose the last release, download in an new directory, and in the terminal:
+* go to packages/vrsion/dist , choose the last release, download in an new directory, and in the terminal:

 ```
 pip install SimpleRsa-Version.tar.gz